 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

 |“We/Us/Our”||means FINDER.COM COMPARISON UK LTD, a limited company registered in England under company number 10482489, whose registered address is Level 2, 20 St Thomas St, London, SE1 9RS|

 finder.com is an information service that provides you with the tools and information you need to compare a wide range of products, providers and services.
-We take your privacy seriously and we have published this policy to show we manage the personal information you provide to us when using our services.

 In order to provide you with information, tools and other services we may collect and retain “Personal Information” that may identify you or contribute to identifying you.
 “Personal Information” can include information such as your name, email address, your photo, contact details and, in some cases, general financial information.
 We will not collect your personal information unless it’s necessary to provide the information, advice or service you’ve requested and, where possible, you’ll be able to use our services anonymously.